bandwidth-of-friends/offlinefiletransfer/README.md

 # Offlinefiletransfer
-a website to share files locally between devices on the same network
+a website to share files locally between devices on the same network using WebRTC protocol